 Bonuses are set based on the executive's base salary as of the end of the bonus year, and are expected to be paid out in the first quarter of the following year.
-The target levels for executive bonuses are currently (and for 2013 were) as follows: 50% of base salary for the Chief Executive Officer, 40% of base salary for our Executive Vice President and Chief Business Officer, and 30% of base salary for our Chief Medical Officer.
+The target levels for executive bonuses are currently as follows: 50% of base salary for the Chief Executive Officer, 40% of base salary for our Executive Vice President and Chief Business Officer, and 30% of base salary for our Chief Medical Officer.
 The executive bonuses are 100% based on the achievement of corporate objectives that are set each year by the board of directors and the compensation committee.
-Since Dr. Carlson did not become an employee until December 1, 2013, she did not qualify for a bonus in 2013.
-All final bonus payments to our named executive officers are determined by our compensation committee, other than the bonus payments to our Chief Executive Officer, whose compensation is approved by the full board of directors.
-The actual bonuses awarded in any year, if any, may be more or less than the target, depending on individual performance and the achievement of corporate objectives and may also vary based on other factors at the discretion of the compensation committee (or the full board of directors, with respect to our Chief Executive Officer).
+All final bonus payments to our named executive officers are determined by our compensation committee.
+The actual bonuses awarded in any year, if any, may be more or less than the target, depending on individual performance and the achievement of corporate objectives and may also vary based on other factors at the discretion of the compensation committee.